Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Results

+Following the framework of orthogonal state attack, this idea is applicable to a high-speed QKD system equipped with specialized sinusoidal gating SPADs that employ the low-pass filter (LPF) and the width discriminator~\cite{HE2017,he2023}.
+The implementation of this high-speed SPAD introduces a potential vulnerability that can be exploited by an eavesdropper, Eve, to compromise the security of the high-speed decoy-state BB84 QKD system.
+We call this specific type of orthogonal state attack as the muted attack.

-The muted attack is applicable to both active and passive basis selection QKD systems.
-Here take the passive basis selection BB84 QKD system as an example.
-Eve injects multi-photon pulses with the sufficient number of photons to reach each SPAD, each pulse having one of the four randomly chosen polarization states ($\ket{H},\ket{V},\ket{A},\ket{D}$) as shown in \cref{fig:main}(a).
-After passing through beam splitter (BS), the hacking pulse is evenly divided into two beams.
-On the port where Bob matches the same basis with Eve, the photons reach a single SPAD.
-On the other port, the photons are uniformly distributed between two SPADs.
-Upon receiving the hacking pulse, the SPAD generates a wide avalanche pulse, which is identified and filtered out by the width discriminator, thus no click registered.
-Each hacking pulse sent by Eve causes Bob’s three SPADs out of four to become muted.
+The muted attack is applicable to QKD systems with both active and passive basis selection.
+Taking a passive-basis-selection polarization-encoding QKD system as an example, we assume that Eve can acquire the polarization reference of the legitimate parties by monitoring the system's calibration process, analyzing the real-time QBER feedback, or employing a Trojan-horse attack.
+Then Eve injects optical pulses with the sufficient number of photons into Bob, each of which is randomly modulated to be one of the four quantum states as shown in \cref{fig:main}(a).
+Three SPADs in the measurement apparatus receive the hacking pulse.
+It is worth noticing that the multiphoton hacking pulse can reach Bob's detector in the detection time window, unlike the dead time attack in which the hacking pulse arrives outside the time window.
+Upon receiving the hacking pulse, the SPAD generates a wide avalanche pulse, which is identified and filtered out by the width discriminator, thus no clicks registered.
+As a result, each hacking pulse sent by Eve causes Bob’s three SPADs out of four to become muted.
 Even if the Alice's pulse and the hacking pulse arrive simultaneously at a certain SPAD, the muted one does not produce any click.
-Only when the signal pulse reaches the unique non-muted SPAD could it produce a click as normal.
-That is, each hacking pulse sent by Eve only enables one of Bob’s SPADs to normally receive the signal pulse.
-Subsequently, Bob publishes the basis information for this click event on the classical channel.
-According to this public information, Eve can infer that the quantum state received by Bob is on the same basis as the hacking pulse but in orthogonal polarization.
-Therefore, in the ideal scenario, this is sufficient for her to obtain the entire sifted key.

-The key point for Eve to successfully launch the muted attack lies in being able to keep the SPAD in a state of constantly generating wide avalanche by injecting hacking pulses and thus being muted.
-As shown in~\cref{fig:main}(b), when the SPAD receives the hacking pulse, a wide avalanche (red dotted line) is formed, which are discarded by the logic circuit of discriminator as excessively wide avalanches~\cite{HE2017,he2023}.
-Since each muted avalanche width exceeds the discrimination width ($2.46~\nano\second$) at the discriminator threshold ($78~\milli\volt$), and once the threshold is reached, it enters a dead time $23~\nano\second$.
-To keep Bob's SPAD continuously muted, the period of the hacking pulse matches with the dead time of the SPAD and pulse width, which ensures that once each dead time ends, the detector is muted immediately again.
+Only when Alice's pulse reaches the unique non-muted SPAD could it produce a click as normal.